valendres/playwright-msw/packages/playwright-msw/README.md

     await expect(page.locator('text="Alessandro Metcalfe"')).toBeVisible();
   });

-  test.only("should allow mocks to be overridden on a per test basis", async ({
+  test("should allow mocks to be overridden on a per test basis", async ({
     page,
     worker,
   }) => {